 The U.S. Tax Cuts and Jobs Act (the Tax Act) enacted on December 22, 2017, introduced significant changes to U.S. income tax law.
 Effective 2018, the Tax Act reduced the U.S. statutory tax rate from 35% to 21% and created new taxes on certain foreign-sourced earnings and certain intercompany payments.
-Due to the timing of the enactment and the complexity involved in applying the provisions of the Tax Act, we made reasonable estimates of the effects and recorded provisional amounts in our financial statements as of December 31, 2017.
+Due to the timing of the enactment and the complexity involved in applying the provisions of the Tax Act, the Company made reasonable estimates of the effects and recorded provisional amounts in its financial statements as of December 31, 2017.
 This resulted in an additional tax expense in 2017 of \$46 million.
-As we collect and prepare necessary data, and interpret the Tax Act and any additional guidance issued by the U.S. Treasury Department, the Internal Revenue Service (IRS), and other standard-setting bodies, we may adjust the provisional amounts.
-Those adjustments may materially affect our provision for income taxes and effective tax rate in the period in which the adjustments are made.
-The adjustments made in the first quarter of 2018 were not significant.
+As the Company collects and prepares necessary data, and interpret the Tax Act and any additional guidance issued by the U.S. Treasury Department, the Internal Revenue Service (IRS), and other standard-setting bodies, the Company may adjust the provisional amounts.
+Those adjustments may materially affect the Company's provision for income taxes and effective tax rate in the period in which the adjustments are made.
+The adjustments made in the second quarter of 2018 were not significant.
 The accounting for the tax effects of the Tax Act will be completed later in 2018.